What You Should Do If a Claims Adjuster Calls After Your Accident

 What if the Adjuster Isn’t Calling Me Back

-If you have trouble getting in touch with the insurance adjuster, you should contact your insurance agent or the insurance company directly.
-If you continue to have problems with the insurance company or their insurance adjusters, consumers can make complaints online with the Illinois Department of Insurance (IDOI).
+If the insurance companies’ adjuster isn’t responding, contact your insurance agent or the company directly.
+Persistent issues with the insurance company or its adjusters can be reported to the Illinois Department of Insurance (IDOI).
+An IDOI complaint threat may expedite a delayed response.

 What Questions Should You Ask an Adjuster?